 Visit Jonker street, the heart, and soul of Malacca.
 This colorful street is the perfect place to grab a bite, visit antic shops and stroll around the night market.

 Malacca is also home to many interesting museums, my favorite one being Baba & Nyonya.
 This fantastic place is stunning and retraces the Peranakan history and culture.

 Malacca is a UNESCO world heritage city, so needless to say it should definitely be on your bucket list.
 This small town is easily accessible from Kuala Lumpur and other hot spots of Malaysia.

 5. Cameron Highlands

-The Cameron Highlands is a popular tourist destination in Malaysia.
+The Cameron Highlands is one of the best places to visit in Malaysia.
 Located only 20km east of Ipoh, the Cameron Highlands are easily accessible by bus or car.
 Famous for their tea tree plantations, strawberry farms and hiking trails, the highlands are a must-see in Malaysia.

 The Cameron Highlands were developed during the British colonial period and are named after the British explorer Sir William Cameron.
 Because of their location, the Cameron Highlands are much cooler than the rest of Malaysia, making them the perfect spot for cultivating tea.

 The Cameron Highlands is also the only area in Malaysia where you’ll find strawberry farms.
 You can pick them yourself, and try the fabulous Malaysian berries.
 If you’re an outdoor enthusiast, you’ll love the mossy forest and its many trails.
 It’s the perfect spot for a relaxing afternoon in nature!
 Kids will love the butterfly farm, where you can see hundreds of beautiful butterflies flying around.
 And of course, don’t forget to visit one of the many tea tree farms to try some tea, and admire the green rolling hills.

 Recommended by Markus from The Roaming Fork.
 Follow him on Facebook.